 Tax Smart Transition Features Disclosure

-Advisors who use Betterment’s tax smart transition features, a suite of tax-aware portfolio management tools, should consider the following information before using any of the features, and for communicating it, as necessary, to their clients.
+Advisors who use Betterment’s tax smart transition features, a suite of tax-aware portfolio management tools, should consider the following information before using any of the features, and for communicating this information, as necessary, to their clients.

 Advisors should be aware of how tax smart transition features interact with other Betterment portfolio management features.